yogan/advent-of-code/2024/README.md

   - ⭐⭐ [Python](day-13-python/aoc.py) zomg math

 ## [Day 14: Restroom Redoubt](https://adventofcode.com/2024/day/14) 🚽
-  - ⭐⭐ [Python](day-14-python/aoc.py) part 1 is simple modulo arithmetic, part
+  - ⭐⭐ [Python](day-14-python/aoc.py) Part 1 is simple modulo arithmetic, part
-    2 is wild - finding the Christmas tree was not easy, I ended up with a quite slow (~ 40 sec) solution that checks for the existence of a long horizontal line of robots, which indicates something visually interesting
+    2 was crazy; actually a cool puzzle to find something visually interesting programmatically.
+My initial solution was to stringify the grid after simulating each second and then check for the existence of a long horizontal line of robots.
+This was super slow (~ 40 sec).
+I then switched to a different approach, which works almost instantly: still iterating over a large range of seconds, I just check for the maximum number of _unique_ robot positions.
+It's a bit lucky that this works, but the step with nice pictures in it was probably the base of the puzzle input and had all the robots in unique positions, while during simulation, there is always a high chance that at least a few robots will be in the same position.

 ## [Day 15: Warehouse Woes](https://adventofcode.com/2024/day/15) 📦
   - ⭐⭐ [Python](day-15-python/aoc.py)